apmcleod/MV2H/README.md

 ### Other File Formats
 The standard text-based file format is described [below](#File-Format).
 #### MusicXML
+1. Convert MusicXML into a text-based format:
+`./MusicXMLParser/MusicXMLToFmt1x gt.xml gt_xml.txt`
-1. Use the included C++ converter with `MusicXMLParser/MusicXMLToFmt1x in.xml out.txt` to convert a MusicXML file into a text-based format.
-(It must be compiled first using `./conpile.sh` in the `MusicXMLParser` directory.)
+(The C++ converter must be compiled first using `./compile.sh` in the `MusicXMLParser` directory.)

-2. Use `java -cp bin mv2h.tools.Converter <out.txt >converted.txt` to convert that text format into the text format used by mv2h.
-The tempo defaults to 500 ms per MusicXML beat.
+2. Convert that text-based format into the MV2H format:
+`java -cp bin mv2h.tools.Converter <gt_xml.txt >gt_converted.txt`

 3. Score with alignment using the `-a` flag:
 `java -cp bin mv2h.Main -g gt_converted.txt -t trans_converted.txt -a`

 See [Dataset](#dataset) for examples.